 Our open source roots are a key driver of our go-to-market success.
 Apache Kafka has become the industry standard for data in motion.
 It is one of the most successful open source projects, estimated to have been used by over 75% of the Fortune 500.
 Modern applications are expected to integrate with Apache Kafka, and the technical skill set for Kafka has become a critical requirement in the industry.
 Confluent's products provide the capabilities of Apache Kafka but do so on a platform built for the cloud, complemented by connectivity to the larger enterprise, and with the ability to process and govern at scale.
-The developer community understands the benefits of a complete platform for data in motion.
+The developer community understands the benefits of a complete data streaming platform.
 Consequently, software developers within our prospective customers' engineering or IT departments are often very familiar with our underlying technology and value proposition and evangelize on our behalf.

 Confluent has built an operationalized customer journey, which we call our Data in Motion Journey, focused on data in motion that ties together product features, go-to-market efforts, and customer success capabilities, and helps take customers from their initial experiments with the technology to organization-wide adoption as one of their most critical data platforms.
 This starts by landing use cases in a high volume, low-friction manner while projects are still being conceived and the architecture of the solution is being designed.
 Awareness and use of our offering begin even before our sales efforts, given the widespread adoption of Apache Kafka by developers and the self-service adoption made possible with our cloud product and community downloads.
 Our enterprise sales force takes these initial engagements and helps users progress to production use cases and paying customers either on a pay-as-you-go model or with a committed contract.
 Once customers see the benefits of our product for their initial use cases, they often expand into other use cases and lines of business, divisions, and geographies.
 Our deep technical expertise, coupled with our product capabilities and laser focus on customer outcomes, enable us to form strategic partnerships with our customers on this journey.
 This expansion is helped by a natural network effect in which the value of our platform to a customer increases as more use cases are adopted, more applications and systems are connected, and more data is added.
 Over time, by enabling data in motion across the organization, Confluent can become the central nervous system for their entire organization, allowing data to be captured and processed as it is generated in real-time across hundreds of teams, systems, and applications throughout the company.
-This expansion effect is reflected by our dollarbased net retention rate as of December 31, 2022 of just under 130%.